Vignesh6v/Tweet-Map/README.md

 # Tweet-Map
-A Simple Python Flask Application to display to live streaming Tweets based on the keywords.
+A Simple Python Flask Application to display the live streaming Tweets based on the keywords.

 Requirements: